codepath/android_guides/Robolectric Installation for Unit Testing.md

 ## Creating resource directory

    Create an androidTest/resources/org.robolectric.Config.properties file.
-Note that the directory needs to be resources/ (not to be confused with /res directory used to store your layotu files).
+Note that the directory needs to be resources/ (not to be confused with /res directory used to store your layout files).

    ```
    # Robolectric doesn't know how to support SDK 19 yet.